sumirolabs/happymapper/README.md

       tag 'country'

       attribute :code, String
-      text_node :name, String
+      content :name, String
     end

-We are utilizing an `attribute` declaration and a new declaration called `text_node`.
+We are utilizing an `attribute` declaration and a new declaration called `content`.

-* `text_node` is used when you want the text contained within the element
+* `content` is used when you want the text contained within the element

 Awesome, now if we were to redeclare our `Address` class we would use our new `Country` class.